Call US

 • A prolapsed or protruding hemorrhoid that pushes through the anal opening, causing discomfort and irritation.

-Thrombosed hemorrhoids:
+Thrombosed Hemorrhoids:

 When blood pools and forms a clot (thrombus) in an external hemorrhoid, it can cause: